ciwchris/rss-reader-ng-client/README.md

 ## TODO

-- Show that updates are being loaded
-- Customize the add to home screen message
+- Customize notification message with images or links and such
-- Accept push notifications on server
-- Create queue azure function (or other means) to trigger notification
-- Update PWA to register for notifications
+- When push occurs tie in PWA to automatically retrieve the new content
 - Detect when refresh occurs, too force reload from server and not use cache